Amish Quilt Making

 Meeting Amish furniture makers can be a very personal encounter.
 Their woodworking shops are often located on their home property with kids or grandkids riding their bicycles on the same driveways that shipping trucks use to pick up the furniture.
 Quilt buying can be even more intimate.
 It usually involves entering the woman’s home and flipping through quilts piled on the bed of a guest room while the quilt maker herself talks about the hours she has put into the design of each piece.
 Though a lot of fun, it’s a lot of work too, so we’ve done the digging for you.
 View our Amish Quilts and Quilt Racks section to see bed quilts and other quilted items.
 These are one-of-a-kind creations of art, for sure, and they can keep you warm at night too.

 Many quilt patterns incorporate a star in their designs.
-The Star in Common is one of those patterns, also called the Lone Star, especially if you’re from Texas.
+The Lone Star Log Cabin Quilt is one of those patterns, also called the Lone Star, especially if you’re from Texas.